Have you ever felt overwhelmed and stressed with too much to do and insufficient time? It’s a familiar feeling.

 In a 2001 study, Joshua Rubinstein, Ph.D., Jeffrey Evans, Ph.D., and David Meyer, Ph.D., conducted four experiments in which young adults switched between different tasks, such as solving math problems or classifying geometric objects.
 The researchers found that the participants lost time when they had to switch from one task to another.

-More recently, a 2018 study done by Anthony Wagner, a psychologist at Stanford University, and his colleague, Melina R. Uncapher, found that heavy multitaskers have reduced memory.
-Specifically, serious media multitasking performed significantly worse on simple memory tasks for people who use many media types at once.
+More recently, a 2018 study by Anthony Wagner, a psychologist at Stanford University, and his colleague, Melina R. Uncapher, found that heavy multitaskers have reduced memory.
+Specifically, serious media multitasking performed significantly worse on simple memory tasks for people who use many media types simultaneously.

 To do quality work, focus on one task at a time and do it well.
-Multitasking may be a great concept but difficult to implement with possible downsides.
+Multitasking may be a great concept, but it is challenging to implement with possible downsides.

 - Prioritize Tasks

 It is easy to lose focus when you have a lot of work in front of you to vary in priority.
 Some work may be necessary, urgent, challenging, or easy, required to do yourself or with others.
-Some tasks are similar, so you may be able to bunch them together in one fell swoop.
-Your work may be academic, rote, require technology, problem-solving, or critical thinking skills.
+Some tasks are similar so that you can bunch them together in one fell swoop.
+Your work may be academic or rote, requiring technology, problem-solving, or critical thinking skills.

 Prioritizing your tasks in the right way is essential for productivity.
 Academic and workplace settings use the following three standard methods.